Lynne Vallone, PhD

 Courses Taught at Rutgers-Camden:

-Undergraduate: Young Adult Literature, Senior Seminar in Childhood Studies, Literature of Childhood
+Undergraduate: Young Adult Literature, Senior Seminar in Childhood Studies, Children’s Books and Illustrations, Literature of Childhood

 Graduate: Proseminar in Childhood Studies I, Visual and Material Cultures of Childhood, Literary and Cultural Constructions of Childhood